s-p-n/scope/README.md

 >
 	npm i --save-dev scope-lang
 >
->The above will install the hyperscript requirement automatically.
+>The above will install the runtime requirements automatically.
 However, scope is not a global command with this setup.
 So to use the scope command, you must open up your `package.json` file and add scope to the list of scripts:
 >
 	"scripts": {
 		"scope": "scope"